-- 5.1.
-No object is considered less than one linear foot wide and shall be measured as one square foot per linear foot. - 5.2.
-Pipes, rods, structural steel, lumber and other items to be finished whose circumference or perimeter is less than one foot is measured as one foot, otherwise the actual measurement is used. - 5.3.
-Items having similar surface, finishes, application methods and accessibility may be grouped together and an appropriate production rate may be applied to the entire group. - 5.4.
-When items that do not have all grouping factors in common are adjacent, they should be listed separately on the quantity take-off and measured at no less than one square foot per linear foot. - 5.5.
-When items having equivalent surface, finishes, application method and accessibility change direction at sharp angles and continue for a significant distance in the new direction, then measurement of the object increases by the length of the new direction, but usually not less than 1⁄2 of a square foot per linear foot. - 5.6.
-When measuring non-uniformly shaped and curved items, the added length of the surface due to its curvature, change of direction or nonuniformity must be measured. - 5.7.
-Closely fabricated items, such as chain-link fence, open web joists and grating, should be measured as being solid.
+- 5.1 No object is considered less than one linear foot wide and shall be measured as one square foot per linear foot. - 5.2 Pipes, rods, structural steel, lumber and other items to be finished whose circumference or perimeter is less than one foot is measured as one foot, otherwise the actual measurement is used.

+5.3 Items having similar surface, finishes, application methods and accessibility may be grouped together and an appropriate production rate may be applied to the entire group.

+- 5.4 When items that do not have all grouping factors in common are adjacent, they should be listed separately on the quantity take-off and measured at no less than one square foot per linear foot. - 5.5 When items having equivalent surface, finishes, application method and accessibility change direction at sharp angles and continue for a significant distance in the new direction, then measurement of the object increases by the length of the new direction, but usually not less than 1⁄2 of a square foot per linear foot. - 5.6 When measuring non-uniformly shaped and curved items, the added length of the surface due to its curvature, change of direction or non-uniformity must be measured. - 5.7 Closely fabricated items, such as chain-link fence, open web joists and grating, should be measured as being solid.
 If both sides of a closely fabricated item are finished, double the surface area.
-When a closely fabricated item is attached to framework, measure the framework separately as described in 5.2. - 5.8.
-When a small opening interrupts a continuous surface, the opening is disregarded and considered part of the continuous surface.
+When a closely fabricated item is attached to framework, measure the framework separately as described in 5.2. - 5.8 When a small opening interrupts a continuous surface, the opening is disregarded and considered part of the continuous surface.
 Any openings extending from floor to ceiling and exceeding five feet in width shall be deducted.
-All openings 100 square feet or larger are deducted. - 5.9.
-Cabinets, tubs, showers and other items that restrict movement or access shall not be deducted from the measurement of total surface area.
+All openings 100 square feet or larger are deducted. - 5.9 Cabinets, tubs, showers and other items that restrict movement or access shall not be deducted from the measurement of total surface area.

-6.1.
-PCA's "Estimating Guide" Volumes 1 and 2 contain supplemental information regarding the correct use of these standards.
-This information includes appropriate applications and examples.

-- 6.2.
-PCA has published estimating guidelines for the painting and decorating industry since the late 1930's.
-The standards stated in Section 5 represent uniform estimating practices used by PCA members for many decades. - 6.3.
-When requesting proposals for painting and decorating on a unit-cost basis, requests should include sufficient descriptive information (e.g., surface, finishes, application methods and accessibility, proximity to work items, and minimum quantities) to price such work.
-Items that vary in surface, finishes, application method, accessibility,production rate, proximity to work items, and minimum quantities should be priced separately.
-Refer to PCA Standard P18 Recommended Protocol for Invoicing Extra Work to a Contract. - 6.4.
-Estimating painting and decorating cost involves specific measurement of color placement since it affects painting and decorating costs.
-Refer to PCA Standard P3, Designation of Paint Colors for pertinent information. - 6.5.
-This standard clarifies areas of respons bility.
-IImproved communication reduces misunderstandings. - 6.6.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+- 6.1 PDCA's Cost & Estimating Guides Volumes I and II contain supplemental information regarding appropriate applications and examples. - 6.2 PDCA has published estimating guidelines for the painting industry since the late 1930's.
+The Standards stated in Section 5 represent uniform estimating practices used for many decades. - 6.3 When requesting proposals for painting and decorating on a unit-cost basis, requests should include sufficient descriptive information (e.g., surface, finishes, application methods and accessibility, proximity to work items, and minimum quantities) to price such work.
+Items that vary in surface, finishes, application method, accessibility, production rate, proximity to work items, and minimum quantities should be priced separately.

+6.4 Estimating painting and decorating cost involves specific measurement of color placement since it affects painting and decorating costs.
+Refer to PCA Standard P3, Designation of Paint Colors for pertinent information.